-Your Company is cautious while looking for growth opportunities in new markets/ product segments.
-The Company faces several market risks arising out of availability of material, changes in raw material prices in the shorter run, fluctuations in exchange rates, revision in bank interest rates, unexpected rise in fuel costs, other market risks, which may have an adverse effect on the Company's financial assets, liabilities and / or future cash flows.
-The Company tries to mitigate these attendant risks by a very careful planning of its Inventory requirements, optimum sales mix, product diversification, market penetration - both domestic and International and active treasury management.
+Your Company is cautious while looking for growth opportunitiesin new markets/ product segments.
+The Company faces several market risks arising out of availability of material, changes in raw material prices in the shorter run, fluctuations in exchange rates, revision in bank interest rates, unexpected rise in fuel costs, other market risks, which may have an adverse effect on the Company's financial assets, liabilities, and / or future cash flows.
+The Company tries to mitigate these attendant risks by a very careful planning of its inventory requirements, optimum sales mix, product diversification, market penetration-both domestic and International and active treasury management.
 Further, cost saving measures in all segments of the Company helps in improving margins in an otherwise difficult market.
-The year under review was impacted by severe crisis arising out of Covid -19.
-The lockdowns/ closure of markets impacted the working very adversely.
-However, with easing of restrictions, your Company took utmost precautions/ safeguard measures in ensuring the safety of the workers at the factory and their personnel at various office premises.
-The Company invested substantially in providing all safety requirements essential for safeguarding the health of their employees.
-With all safeguards and precautions, the Company managed to streamline their production activities to meet their growth targets.
-With vaccination in progress, the Company is much hopeful the situation would ease substantially in the coming months.
+The pandemic is almost over, however your Company is ensuring that all precautions/ safety measures continue to be in place ensuring health and safety of all personnel at work place.
+Your Company has also taken initiative to provide booster vaccine dose to employees at work place for prevention from Covid infections.
+With all safeguards and precautions, the Company has managed to streamline their production activities to meet their growth targets.

-Opportunities and Threats
+Opportunities& Threats

-The product portfolio and wide geographical reach and presence, both within and outside the country, have helped the Company to try and de risk its business and meet such risks with suitable safeguards.
-Improvement in safety performance is of highest priority, for which the Company has regularly been taking steps to avert accidents.
+The product portfolio and wide geographical reach and presence, both within and outside the country, have helped the Company to try and de risk its business and meet such risks with suitable safe guards.
+Improvement in safety performance is of the highest priority, for which the Company has regularly been taking steps to avert accidents.
 The Company has wide network of sales both for domestic and export markets.

-Future Outlook
+Future Outlook:-

-Your Company has taken innovative steps in strict negotiation for raw materials sourcing, Inventory management, stress on sales of value added products and increasing export sales.
-This helped us improve operational performance of the Company.
+Your Company has taken steps in strict negotiation for raw materials sourcing, Inventory Management, focus on sales of value added products and increasing export sales.